-3 Although the word "viable" is the subject of much equivocation itself, one common use is to denote the gestational age after which a neonate could receive resuscitation approaching a 50% chance of survival, depending upon clinical circumstances.
+- Feticide: any drug, device or procedure used to ensure the death of the human being in utero before, during or in the process of separation of the mother and her embryo or fetus - Unnecessary Delivery: an action that causes fetal delivery and results in embryonal, fetal or neonatal death without proportional danger of maternal morbidity or mortality depending upon clinical circumstances.
 In the United States at the time of publication, this is generally regarded as 23 to 24 weeks with good dating or with an estimated fetal weight of 500 grams or greater.
 Within the 22- to 24-week range, opinions concerning viability and resultant practice varies widely, and it is beyond the scope of the present document to comment on these variations.
-It is important to determine the age of viability based upon one's essences, term and preterm deliveries after spontaneous separation resemble each other in two key ways:
+It is important to determine the age of viability based upon one's institutional and regional capabilities for neonatal resuscitation and ongoing care.